redewiedergabe/corpus/resources/docs/metadata.md

 ## Shorthands for periodicals of source mkhz
 Example: `mkhz.badener` means: This sample comes from Badener Zeitung.

-The shorthand correspond to the shorthand used for the newspapers/magazines in the [DTA archive](http://www.deutschestextarchiv.de/doku/textquellen#mkhz).
+The shorthands correspond to the shorthands used for the newspapers/magazines in the [DTA archive](http://www.deutschestextarchiv.de/doku/textquellen#mkhz).

 | Periodical | Shorthand          |
 |------------------------------------------------------------------------------------------------------------|--------------------|